flatcar/flatcar-linux-update-operator/CONTRIBUTING.md

 For more detailed guidelines (finding issues, community meetings, PR lifecycle, commit message format, and more), check out the [main Flatcar CONTRIBUTING guide](https://github.com/flatcar/Flatcar/blob/main/CONTRIBUTING.md).

+If you want to file an issue for any Flatcar repository, please use the [central Flatcar issue tracker](https://github.com/flatcar/Flatcar/issues).

 ---

 ## Repository Specific Guidelines